Selena (album): Critical reception

+Commercial performance

 Because the album was released on a major record label, Selena expected presentation to a larger, global audience.
 EMI Latin's marketing team "worked the radio stations as no independent producer had before" to deliver Selena "more chart action than she'd ever enjoyed."
 An April 1989 survey found "Contigo Quiero Estar" as the most-played song on Tejano radio stations in the Corpus Christi area for two weeks.
 The album debuted at number 17 on the US Billboard Regional Mexican Albums chart for the week ending December 2, 1989.
 It was the highest debut for an album that week, beating out La Fiebre's On the Right, and was Selena's first album to chart on a national music chart.
 It promptly slipped off the charts the following week but returned to number 15 after the holiday season.
 Selena rose to number 12 for the week ending January 27, 1990.
 The album peaked at number seven in its seventh week on March 24, 1990.
 It was Selena's highest peaking album, until Ven Conmigo surpassed it a year later.
 During the twenty-year celebration of Selena-released music, Selena was repackaged and re-made available for physical and digital purchase on September 22, 2002.
 This limited-edition version included Selena's top 20 single "La Bamba" from (1987), as well as spoken liner notes with commentary and recollections of each track provided by the singer's family, friends, and band.

 The album performed better than other recordings from other contemporary female Tejano singers.
 Selena became the "dominant female vocalist in a predominately-male industry."
 The album's tour sent Selena to Arizona, New Mexico, Indiana, Illinois, Washington state, and Florida, areas where she had not been in prior demand.
 Selena was responsible "for bringing a certain charm, innovative spirit, and new perspective [to Tejano music]."
 Other critics attested that it was a "door-opener" for the group in the Tejano market.
 This was echoed by Billboard magazine, who believed Selena's recordings were not successful until she signed with EMI Latin and released Selena in 1989.
 Author Lee Stacy wrote that Selena "achieved reasonable success."